 HMRC will then assess your company’s viability and choose whether to award the Time to Pay arrangement.
 HMRC will also insist of a direct debit for the VAT.
 If it thinks you can pay, you must do so immediately.
 Fail to comply, and it’s likely that HMRC will issue a winding up petition which will mean the company is compulsorily wound up.

-Administration can protect your company from legal action (such as a winding up petition) by placing a moratorium on your business.
+This is a more drastic measure but administration can protect your company from legal action (such as a winding up petition) by placing a moratorium on your business.

 The administrators will take steps to make the company viable once more through restructuring, redundancies, sale of the business or a Company Voluntary Arrangement (CVA).